 Here’s how.

-#1.
-Searching
+1. Searching

-#2.
-Enhancing
+2. Enhancing

 Tweak, don’t trash.
-Use AI to improve what’s already working — your factory floor will benefit.
+Use AI to improve what’s already working—your factory floor will benefit.

-#3.
-Grafting
+3. Grafting

 Take a focused approach instead of a broad one.
 Take a deep, tailored approach by grafting AI that aligns precisely with your legacy systems.

 When your legacy system is a unique beast, you need a tailored approach.
 The research emphasizes search depth (deep dives into specialized technology) and specific technology as core, with perceived usefulness as a supporting element.
 This strategy shines in high-stakes domains, reducing migration risks and increasing the accuracy of transformation paths.
+It is especially powerful when specialized agents or physics-informed digital twins are grafted onto proprietary legacy logic that encodes irreplaceable process knowledge.

-#4.
-Integrating
+4. Integrating

-Integrate AI to expand your legacy’s capabilities — a key tactic during legacy systems migration in manufacturing companies that aim high but prioritize human-centered design to avoid common pitfalls.
+Integrate AI to expand your legacy’s capabilities—a key tactic during legacy systems migration in manufacturing companies that aim high but prioritize human-centered design to avoid common pitfalls.

 For the bold, integrating is about weaving AI so tightly into legacy systems that you create entirely new capabilities.
 Core drivers?
 Search depth, specific technology, and perceived ease of use.
+The payoff appears when agent-orchestrated layers and living digital twins sit on top of legacy, enabling new autonomous behaviors such as self-diagnosis, dynamic rescheduling, or energy optimization while the original systems continue to guarantee deterministic control.

 The Trust Factor: Building Resilience